push-based/observable-hq--audit/README.md

 After my first impression of the flames and the fact that I **can't touch code nor assets** I decided to focus first on the things I can **easily test and measure**.
 This includes runtime measures of DOM and CSS changes.

-Here the transfered list from my handwriting as I was too lazy to start a readme right away.
+Here the transferred list from my handwriting as I was too lazy to start a readme right away.

 > **First Quick Findings**
 >
 > Scripting:
-> - script dirven animations
+> - script driven animations
 > - bad lib for DOM animation
 >
 > DOM & Styles: